mRahmatii/simpleMVC/README.md

 # simpleMVC
-ta simple mvc framik for php that you can easily use
+simple mvc framework for php that you can easily use